stehrn/mood-board/README.md

     path: /actuator/health
     port: 8080
   initialDelaySeconds: 15
-  periodSeconds: 30
+  periodSeconds: 10
 ```
 Get `initialDelaySeconds` wrong and the container may never start, forever been killed and restarted before it gets a chance to start!
 As such, it should be set to be greater than the maximum initialisation time.
-There's also a probe `timeoutSeconds` which defaults to 1 second, its worth considering a small increase in response time due to temporary increase in load could result in the container being restarted.
+There's also a probe `timeoutSeconds` which defaults to 1 second, it's worth considering a small increase in response time due to temporary increase in load could result in the container being restarted.

 A pod's [`restartPolicy`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) determines what to do if a probe fails - if set to `Always` (the default) or `OnFailure`, the container will be killed and restarted if the probe fails (the other policy is `Never`)